-Thus, from Fig.~\ref{sdf} (b) and (d) we can see how the appearance of disorder implies in a strong spatial fluctuation of the local order parameters $\Delta_{p}$.
-In Fig.~\ref{Correlations} (a) and (b) we show the spatial fluctuations for $V/t=0.1$ and $V/t=0.5$, respectively.
-The strong spatial fluctuation structure reveals where the order parameter get a large amplitude, blue for $\Delta_{a}$, red for $\Delta_{b}$ and assuming a purple color where the SC-Island are in superposition.
-These SC-Island are correlated and we present the results showing this fact in Fig.~\ref{Correlations}, as the disorder-averaged correlation functions $\overline{\Delta_{a,i}\Delta_{a,j}}$ (c), $\overline{\Delta_{b,i}\Delta_{b,j}}$ (d) and $\overline{\Delta_{a,i}\Delta_{b,j}}$ (e).
+Thus, from Fig.~\ref{sdf} (b) and (d) we can see how the appearance of disorder implies a strong spatial fluctuation of the local order parameters $\Delta_{p}$.
+To investigate this, in Fig.~\ref{Correlations} (a) and (b) we show the spatial fluctuations for $V/t=0.1$ and $V/t=0.5$, respectively.
+The strong spatial fluctuation structure reveals where the order parameter gets a large amplitude, blue for $\Delta_{a}$, red for $\Delta_{b}$, and assuming a purple color where the SC-Island is in superposition.
+The correlation between the SC-Island is corroborated by the disorder-averaged correlation functions, $\overline{\Delta_{a,i}\Delta_{a,j}}$, $\overline{\Delta_{b,i}\Delta_{b,j}}$ and $\overline{\Delta_{a,i}\Delta_{b,j}}$, in Fig.~\ref{Correlations} (c), (d) and (e), respectively.
 The average is performed for each set of $\Delta_{p,i}\Delta_{p^{\prime},j}$ that share the same spatial distance $|r_{i}-r_{j}|$.
-The thin curves correspond to the correlation function for $V/t=0.1$ of spatial fluctuations in Fig.~\ref{Correlations} (a) and the thick curves for $V/t=0.5$ of spatial fluctuations in Fig.~\ref{Correlations} (b).
-Note that as the hybridization is increased from $V/t=0.1$ to $V/t=0.5$ the correlations curves $\overline{\Delta_{a,i}\Delta_{a,j}}$, $\overline{\Delta_{b,i}\Delta_{b,j}}$ and $\overline{\Delta_{a,i}\Delta_{b,j}}$ are closer.
-Besides, the coherent tunneling of the Cooper pairs between the SC-Islands is responsible for the establishment of correlation~\cite{tunneling}.
-On the other hand, the regions with a relative small $\Delta_{p}$ behave as an insulating phase with unpaired Cooper pair electrons.
-It is important to remark that we did not take into account quantum fluctuations in the phase $\phi$ of the order parameter (that would imply in gap parameters given by $\tilde \Delta_p=e^{i \phi} {\Delta_p}$), which are expected to destroy the long-range phase coherence between the small SC islands for very large disorder~\cite{Nandini-1,tunneling}.
+The thin curves correspond to the correlation function for $V/t=0.1$ while the thick curves for $V/t=0.5$.
+The effect of increasing the hybridization make the correlations curves $\overline{\Delta_{a,i}\Delta_{a,j}}$, $\overline{\Delta_{b,i}\Delta_{b,j}}$ and $\overline{\Delta_{a,i}\Delta_{b,j}}$ to be much closer.
+Besides, the coherent tunneling of the Cooper pairs between the SC-Islands is the responsible for the establishment of correlation~\cite{tunneling}.
+On the other hand, the regions with a relatively small $\Delta_{p}$ behave as an insulating phase with unpaired Cooper pair electrons.
+It is important to remark that we did not take into account quantum fluctuations in the phase $\phi$ of the order parameter (that would imply in gap parameters $\tilde \Delta_p=e^{i \phi} {\Delta_p}$), which are expected to destroy the long-range phase coherence between the small SC islands for strong disorder~\cite{Nandini-1,tunneling}.